 Young Crone: Two things must ye know about the Wise Woman!
 First...she is...a woman!
 And second, she is...

 Again in "Money," when Percy attempts to use alchemy to create gold but ends up with a lump of green something.
-Quote the Blackadder: "I don't meant to be pedantic, but the color of gold, is gold.
+Quote the Blackadder: "I don't wish to disappoint you, Percy, but the color of gold... is gold.
 That's why it's called gold."

 Smoking Hot Sex: In "Bells", after "Bob" reveals her actual gender by flashing her boobs at Edmund, we jump ahead to two minutes later...and they're sitting together smoking old-time churchwarden pipes.